Fraud Detection & Prevention

 -- Structuring detection:

--- multiple deposits $8K-$9.9K in 24h
+-- accounts with 3+ deposits $8K-$9.9K

-count(*) AS deposit_count,
+count(*) AS deposit_count

-FROM Deposits
+FROM Deposit

 WHERE amount BETWEEN 8000 AND 9999

-HAVING deposit_count >= 3
+) WHERE deposit_count >= 3

 Behavioral Anomaly Detection